vickmuir/Backup/restore-from-another-computer.md

 6. Enter credentials for Server1 to log in to the vault for Server1.
 7. Click **Load Computers**, this action displays the servers that are attached to the vault location.
 8. Click **Save Changes**.
-9. When prompted, click **Yes** to confirm the reregistration of the EVault.
+9. When prompted, click **Yes** to confirm the reregistration of the vault.

 ## Running the backup job from Server1 as the restore job on Server2

 1. Click **All Agents**.

-   >**Note** - You might need to refresh the page to see the jobs that are defined on Server1 as accessible/synchronized under the Server2 **Jobs** tab
+   You might need to refresh the page to see the jobs that are defined on Server1 as accessible/synchronized under the Server2 **Jobs** tab.
+   {:tip}
 2. Hover over **Advanced** and select **Restore from another Computer**.
 3. On the **Restore From Another Computer** screen, make the following selections.
   - Vault - This entry defaults to Server1's vault.